Grant Compliance Requirements

 To read more about the state’s role in 5311 program administration, see page II-3 of Circular 9040.1G.

-A State Management Plan (SMP) is a good source of information on how a state administers its Section 5311 program.
+A State Management Plan (SMP) can be a good source of information on how a state administers its Section 5311 program.
 The SMP is a document that describes the state’s policies and procedures in administering the Section 5311 program, including the state’s objectives, policies, procedures, and administrative requirements.
 All states are required to have an approved SMP for the Section 5311 program on file with FTA, and to provide an opportunity for review by stakeholders (such as subrecipients) when it develops a new SMP or significantly revises an existing SMP.
 The Section 5310 and 5339 programs also require SMPs.
 Some states choose to combine two or more of these FTA programs into a single SMP.

 Other state-specific sources of information, which vary from state to state, can include the Section 5311 grant application package, local grants management handbooks or manuals, sample policies and templates, and the checklist used by the state to ensure compliance by subrecipients.